-Rep. C. Adam Harris is now serving his sixth term representing the people of the 82nd District and first term as the Liquor Control Committee Majority Chairman.
+Rep. C. Adam Harris is now serving his seventh term representing the people of the 82nd District and first term as the Liquor Control Committee Majority Chairman.

 Before being elected to office in November 2002, Adam was a research analyst for the House Commerce and Economic Development Committee, where he gained a working knowledge of the Legislature and issues affecting business and economic growth in Pennsylvania.
 This background has given him insight into what it takes to make Pennsylvania a prosperous state able to attract and retain employers.
 Improving Pennsylvania’s business climate and increasing employment opportunities are top priorities for Adam.